 (d) take notes, copies and extracts of or from any record or statement produced pursuant to this section.

-(2) Where the Commissioner, or an authorised officer or authorised person referred to in subsection (1), requires production under that subsection of a record that is not in writing, or is not written in the English language, or is not decipherable on sight, the requirement to produce the record shall be deemed to be a requirement to produce, in addition to the record if it is in writing, or instead of the record if it is not in writing, a statement, written in the English language and decipherable on sight, containing the whole of the information in the record.
+(2) Where the Commissioner or an authorised person referred to in subsection (1), requires production under that subsection of a record that is not in writing, or is not written in the English language, or is not decipherable on sight, the requirement to produce the record shall be deemed to be a requirement to produce, in addition to the record if it is in writing, or instead of the record if it is not in writing, a statement, written in the English language and decipherable on sight, containing the whole of the information in the record.

 (3) A person shall not —

-(a) wilfully delay or obstruct the Commissioner, an authorised officer or any other person in the exercise of powers under this section;
+(a) wilfully delay or obstruct the Commissioner, an authorised person or any other person in the exercise of powers under this section;

 (b) refuse or fail to produce, or conceal or attempt to conceal, any record or statement the person is required under subsection (1) or (2) to produce;